FuelLabs/fuel-sequencer-deployments/seq-mainnet-1/README.md

 ## Run the Sequencer

+> **NOTE**: the guides assume some knowledge around running Cosmos SDK based nodes.
+It is highly recommended to familiarise yourself with this type of node operation before running a Fuel Sequencer node.

-There are two main options for running a Sequencer node:
+There are two main options for running the Sequencer:

 - Run a Sequencer Full Node (non-Validator).
-- Run a Sequencer Validator, which requires you to run a Sidecar and an Ethereum node.
+- Run a Sequencer Validator, which requires you to run a Sidecar and an Ethereum node as well.

 The first steps for both cases are the same, and can be found in the [Run Sequencer Node](./RUN_NODE.md) document.
 Afterward, to continue the steps towards running a validator, refer to the [Run Sequencer Validator](./RUN_VALIDATOR.md) document.